aditya-kappagantula/html_lab/README.md

 	8. Autoprefix on the main css file
 	9. Watch for changes on SASS and JS files and re-perform above tasks accordingly
 	10. Launch a server on port 8000 and launch the application on google chrome

+4. To make changes to npm packages, open package.json and change version numbers as required.
+5. Delete the contents in node modules directory
+6. Run the command: 'npm install' from your project root directory.
+And, all required modules get installed!